 • CRS has been reported as an adverse event (AE) in the MonumenTAL-1, MonumenTAL-2, TRIMM-2, and RedirecTT-1 studies.1-6

-• Schinke et al (2024)15 presented the efficacy and safety results from a subgroup analysis in Black patients who received TALVEY at the recommended phase 2 doses (RP2Ds) of 0.4 mg/kg subcutaneous (SC) weekly (QW) or 0.8 mg/kg SC every other week (Q2W).
-CRS events were reported in Black patients.
+• Schinke et al (2024)9 presented the incidence of CRS from a subgroup analysis in Black and White patients at a median follow-up of 26 months for the Black subgroup and 31 months for the White subgroup.
+The subgroup of patients received TALVEY at the recommended phase 2 doses (RP2Ds) of 0.4 mg/kg SC QW and 0.8 mg/kg SC Q2W.

 • Schinke et al (2024)10 reported findings from the MonumenTAL-1 study on the effects of prophylactic tocilizumab in mitigating CRS following TALVEY treatment, with a median follow-up of 4.4 months (range, 0.3-8.8 months).
 The use of prophylactic tocilizumab and post-dose dexamethasone appeared to reduce both the incidence and severity of CRS across different levels of disease burden.

-• Morillo et al (2024)11 evaluated the impact of reduced number of step-up doses (SUDs) of TALVEY (0.8 mg/kg Q2W) on CRS parameters by comparing two alternative TALVEY Q2W SUD cohorts (Group 1: n=6; Group 2: n=12) with the global cohort receiving 0.8 mg/kg Q2W TALVEY (N=154).
+• Morillo et al (2024)11 evaluated the impact of reduced number of step-up doses (SUDs) of TALVEY (0.8 mg/kg Q2W) on CRS parameters by comparing two alternative TALVEY Q2W SUD cohorts (group 1: n=6; group 2: n=12) with the global cohort receiving 0.8 mg/kg Q2W TALVEY (N=154) at a median follow-up of 6.7 months (range, 2.2-9.9).

-• Nooka et al (2024)18 presented the initial efficacy and safety results of the TALVEY 0.6 mg/kg Q2W + DARZALEX FASPRO + lenalidomide cohort at a median follow-up of 13.2 months (range, 10.0-14.6) and the TALVEY 0.8 mg/kg every 4 weeks (Q4W) + DARZALEX FASPRO + lenalidomide cohort at a median follow-up of 5.8 months (range, 1.7 [denotes patients who died]-12.0).
-CRS events were reported in both cohorts.
+• Nooka et al (2024)15 presented the incidence of CRS of the TALVEY 0.6 mg/kg Q2W + DARZALEX FASPRO + lenalidomide cohort at a median follow-up of 13.2 months (range, 10.0-14.6) and the TALVEY 0.8 mg/kg every 4 weeks (Q4W) + DARZALEX FASPRO + lenalidomide cohort at a median follow-up of 5.8 months (range, 1.7 [denotes patients who died]-12.0).

-• Searle et al (2024)5 presented the updated efficacy and safety results of TALVEY in combination with pomalidomide from the MonumenTAL-2 study at a median follow-up of 16.8 months (range, 1.2-25.1).
-Any-grade CRS events were reported.
+• Searle et al (2024)16 presented the incidence of CRS of TALVEY + pomalidomide from the MonumenTAL-2 study at a median follow-up of 16.8 months (range, 1.2-25.1).

-• Bahlis et al (2024)20presented the efficacy and safety results of the TALVEY 0.4 mg/kg QW + DARZALEX FASPRO + pomalidomide and TALVEY 0.8 mg/kg Q2W + DARZALEX FASPRO + pomalidomide cohorts at a median follow-up of 15.8 months (range, 3.2-37.9) and 17.5 months (range, 0.2-37.7), respectively.
-CRS events were reported in the TALVEY + DARZALEX FASPRO + pomalidomide cohorts.
+• Bahlis et al (2024)6presented the incidence of CRS of the TALVEY 0.4 mg/kg QW + DARZALEX FASPRO + pomalidomide and TALVEY 0.8 mg/kg Q2W + DARZALEX FASPRO + pomalidomide cohorts at a median follow-up of 15.8 months (range, 3.2-37.9) and 17.5 months (range, 0.2-37.7), respectively.

 • Other relevant literature has been identified in addition to the data summarized above:

-• A case report related to CRS.23
+• A case report related to CRS.21

 PRODUCT LABELING